 "Studies on the extraction of DNA from human: Resourceful material for the identification"

+The title can be improved

 ABSTRACT

 The extraction of DNA from human samples is a pivotal process in forensic science, medicine, and genetics, serving as a resourceful tool for identification purposes.
 This study explores various methods and techniques employed in DNA extraction from human tissues, focusing on their efficiency, reliability, and applicability in different contexts.
-We review the most used protocols, including organic solvent-based extraction, silica gel membrane-based extraction, and magnetic bead-based methods, examining their pros and cons.
 Additionally, the impact of sample quality, degradation, and contamination on DNA yield and integrity is discussed.
-The paper highlights the advancements in DNA extraction technologies and the significance of these methodologies in forensic investigations, genetic diagnostics, and anthropological studies.
-Through a comprehensive analysis, we aim to provide insights into optimizing DNA extraction for accurate human identification and explore emerging trends in the field.

-INTRODUCTION
+Change the abstract focusing more on your study.INTRODUCTION

 The extraction of DNA from human samples is a critical process in forensic science, medicine, and genetic research, as it provides a unique resource for human identification (Barash et al., 2024).
-DNA, as the genetic material of an individual, carries unique markers that can be used for a wide range of applications, including criminal investigations, paternity testing, and genetic diagnostics (Forensic DNA Typing: Biology, Technology, and Genetics of STR Markers, Second Edition | Office of Justice Programs, n.d.).
+DNA, as the genetic material of an individual, carries unique markers that can be used for a wide range of applications, including criminal investigations, paternity testing, and genetic diagnostics (Forensic DNA Typing: Biology, Technology, and Genetics of STR Markers, Second Edition | Office of Justice Programs, n.d. make the reference in the journal format).
 The importance of accurate DNA extraction techniques cannot be overstated, as they form the foundation for subsequent analyses such as polymerase chain reaction (PCR) and sequencing, which are essential for human identification (Gupta, 2019).

 Various methods have been developed for the isolation of DNA from human tissues, with protocols continually evolving to improve yield, purity, and reliability.
 Traditional methods, such as organic solvent-based extractions, have been widely used due to their simplicity and cost-effectiveness (Gupta, 2019).
 However, these methods can sometimes result in low yields or contamination, especially in challenging samples like degraded or ancient forensic evidence (Shah et al., 2017).
 To address these challenges, newer techniques, such as silica-based column extraction and magnetic bead-based methods, have been introduced, offering higher efficiency and reducing the likelihood of contamination (Haarkötter et al., 2023).